Blog

 20 Sep, 2016 by Dr Michael Scott

-The M-Pin protocol has been proposed for use in a setting which uses multiple Trusted Authorities.
+<p>The M-Pin protocol has been proposed for use in a setting which uses multiple Trusted Authorities.
 One way to realise M-Pin is to use “early binding”.
 With early binding the client secret shares issued by each authority are combined immediately after they are issued to each client, inside of the client process.
 Here we consider the possibilities of “late binding” whereby client secret shares are kept distinct.
-Conceptually with early binding all of the client secret shares are added to create a single secret, which is used to authenticate.…
+Conceptually with early binding all of the client secret shares are added to create a single secret, which is used to authenticate.
+Unless all shares are present and correct the authentication will not succeed.
+With late binding multiple individual secrets are issued as before, but each is used to authenticate separately.
+Unless all authentications succeed the overall authentication will fail.
+So in both cases the outcome is the same.
+However here we argue that late binding, at some extra cost, results in a more flexible system.</p>…